LOVE TO BE NEEDED, OR NEED TO BE LOVED?

 to be noticed and rewarded--but fear keeps him from asking

-intuit his needs/desires and grant what's never spoken of
+his employer intuit his needs or desires and grant what's

 of receiving.
 This entitlement

-emotional bonding with our birth mother, and having no ability to
+and emotional bonding with our birth mother, and having had little

 Unmet needs spawn painful, frustrating